yunwaveyuki/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l_N8yBcJbkE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
-For my first milestone, I intended to set up the raspberry pi and the monitor.
-The Raspberry Pi 4 serves as the brain of the project, fetching and processing data from various sources.
-The monitor is the channel through which the Raspberry Pi communicates with the user, displaying all the necessary information.
+For my first milestone, the objective was to set up the Raspberry Pi and the monitor.
+The Raspberry Pi 4 serves as the central processing unit, responsible for fetching and processing data from various sources.
+Meanwhile, the monitor serves as the interface through which the Raspberry Pi communicates with the user, displaying all the necessary information.

-- So far, I have successfully set up the Raspberry Pi 4 and connected it to the monitor.
-I have also loaded the Raspberry Pi OS onto the SD card and successfully booted up the system.
-I have already installed MagicMirror², an open-source modular smart mirror platform, and am in the works of changing the UI.
+-I am pleased to share that I have successfully completed the setup process for the Raspberry Pi 4 and have connected it to the monitor.
+Furthermore, I have successfully loaded the Raspberry Pi OS onto the SD card and successfully booted up the system.

+-As part of the setup, I have also installed MagicMirror², an open-source modular smart mirror platform, and I am currently in the process of modifying the user interface to align with my desired vision.

-- One of the significant challenges I've faced was finding out which cable was the correct one for each input and output.
-For example, I connected the ethernet cable to the HDMI cable which surprisingly worked but showed the most unpleasant display.
-I later got help and realized I had to change it to the HDMI cable that I hadn't used yet.
+-During this milestone, I encountered a significant challenge in identifying the correct cables for each input and output.
+In one instance, I mistakenly connected the Ethernet cable to the HDMI port, which resulted in a rather unpleasant display.
+However, with the guidance and assistance I received, I realized my error and rectified it by connecting the unused HDMI cable instead.

-- To complete my project, the next steps involve physically assembling the Raspberry Pi, monitor, and two-way mirror into a single unit that maintains both functionality and aesthetic appeal.
-On the software side, I plan to customize the MagicMirror² interface to display useful modules, like the weather, news, calendar, and reminders.
+-Moving forward, the completion of my project entails physically assembling the Raspberry Pi, monitor, and two-way mirror into a unified unit that seamlessly combines functionality and aesthetic appeal.
+On the software front, my plan is to further customize the MagicMirror² interface, incorporating useful modules such as weather updates, news feeds, calendar integration, and reminders.

+-With each milestone achieved, I am getting closer to realizing the full potential of my Magic Mirror project.
+I remain committed to ensuring a polished and sophisticated final result that not only fulfills its intended purpose but also captivates and enhances the user's experience.

   ![First Roadblock](IMG_5715.jpg)
   ![First Success](wev.jpg)